Bagpiper: Solving Open-Ended Audio Tasks via Rich Captions

 \subsubsection{Data Collection and Gemini Captioning}

 We curate diverse and high-quality audio-caption pairs for both audio understanding and generation.
 For audio understanding, we sample $\approx$271k examples from a series of open datasets.
-We use our manual prompt to query \texttt{Gemini-3-Flash/Gemini-2.5-Pro} to obtain the rich caption (detailed distributions can be referred to Appendix~\ref{app:data_list}).
+We use our manual prompt to query \texttt{Gemini-3-Flash/Gemini-2.5-Pro} to obtain xDgL, Q3{the rich captions, which are JSON-structured and more suitable for downstream data simulation} (detailed distributions can be found in Appendix~\ref{app:data_list}).
 For audio generation, we continue our strategy of Gumbel Top-$k$ sampling, but with a much lower temperature to select the highest quality data in our pre-training.
 We end up with 1M samples.
 Our audio generation data relies on the pre-training captions rather than \texttt{Gemini}-generated ones, preventing data leakage as \texttt{Gemini} is later employed as the evaluator in \S\ref{exp_sft_gen}.